Esadruhn/quantikai/README.md

 ### Speed bottleneck - `Board.get_possible_moves`

-`get_possible_moves` to compute the possible next moves in MonteCarlo, it takes about 1min for the not optimised version on the game board.
+`get_possible_moves` to compute the possible next moves in MonteCarlo

 A Node contains a board and the next move to play.